ethereum/remix-ide/docs/file_explorer.md

 #### Remixd

 Remixd is an NPM package that allows you to share a specified folder on your computer with Remix IDE.
 Thus, your files are saved on IndexedDB and on the specified folder.
-Learn more about Remixd on our [Remixd guide](remixd.html).
+Learn more about Remixd on our {doc}`Remixd guide </remixd>`.

 #### Remix Desktop